xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

   ![facebook-catalog.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/facebook-catalog.png)

   Click to create a new catalog or click an exisitng one to edit it.
 At the step _Add Products to Your Catalog_, specify that you want to _Use Data Feeds_.
+In the section  **How do you want to upload your data feed?**, choose 'Set a schedule' and paste the Product Feed URL generated for you by X-Cart in the **Data Feed URL** field:

   ![paste-product-feed.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/paste-product-feed.png)

-  In the section  **How do you want to upload your data feed?**, choose 'Set a schedule' and paste the Product Feed URL generated for you by X-Cart in the **Data Feed URL** field.
   Schedule the automatic uploads and name the feed the way you like it better.
 Click the **Start Upload** button to upload your products from X-Cart to Facebook.

   After the products have been uploaded, you will see them on the **Products** tab.